aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/semantic-versioning.md

 Outputs:

-- Structured configuration output may change during minor releases, to accommodate changes in the ansible-cvp collection.
+- Structured configuration output may change during minor releases to accommodate changes in the ansible-cvp collection.
-- The resulting DHCP configuration will be maintained, unless in rare cases when addressing a bug.
+- The resulting DHCP configuration will be maintained, unless in rare cases, when addressing a bug.
   - Breaking changes will be communicated in the release notes.

 ### build_output_folders